THE SUN AND YOUR HEALTH

 1. The eggplant cure.
 This is a product called Curaderm BEC5.
 This is not a prescription drug at this time, and should not be!
 It is not toxic at all, but is able to get rid of many skin cancers.
 If you skin lesion is not cancer, it may still work to remove it.
 It is an eggplant extract that, I am told, has been used successfully in over 80,000 cases.

 Every household should have some black salve, and you should check each other’s skin once a year, or so, removing any and all suspicious moles or other lesions.
 Not only will you become more beautiful, but you will completely avoid the unnecessary and sometimes disfiguring surgery that often occurs with skin cancer if you go to a medical doctor for it.
-You can check yourself annually, or have a friend check you, and you can take care of this huge waste of money for the medical profession for pennies a year.

 THE SUN AS A NUTRIENT

 In fact, vitamin D is not the only reason people spend time in the sun.
 The sun has a relaxing, warming effect on the body that many people enjoy.
 It also soothes many skin ailments, and can kill some of them.
 In former years, for example, the accepted treatment for tuberculosis was to spend time in a sanitarium, which was a hotel-like place where the guests were required to spend time in the sun with just a little bathing suit on, each and every day.
 Over time, the lungs would heal, when the sunbathing was combined with a healthful diet and healthful drinking water, and a low-stress life.
 No doubt, the extra vitamin D helped.
-However, other frequencies from the sun such as infrared and many others, may have helped as well. this is a topic of research and beyond the scope of this short article.
+However, other frequencies from the sun such as infrared and many others, may have helped as well.
+This is a topic of research and beyond the scope of this short article.

 To use the sun as a nutrient, spend up to 30 minutes, and not more, in the sun on sunny days.
 This is all you need to do today.
 Do not ever spend hours in the sun, as the damage far outweighs the benefits.

 Sunning the eyes.
 In fact, a little sun in the eyes is also very good.
 This is one reason not to wear sunglasses, which are not recommended.
-A standard eye exercise which is part of the Bates method of vision care is to sun the eyes.
+A standard eye exercise which is part of the Bates Method of vision care is to sun the eyes.
 The way to do this is to sit or stand comfortably, close your eyes, and then look at the sun.
 This is usually perfectly safe.
 Then slowly move your head back and forth so that the sun reaches into all parts of the eyes.
 You can usually feel this on the eyes, and it feels soothing and healing.
 Do this for no more than 15 minutes or so, a few times a week.
 It may help strengthen and heal the eyes.
 It is not, however, a substitute for proper diet, proper drinking water and the other methods of healing the body discussed on this website.
 However, it can help.

 So do not be afraid of the sun, but just use caution.